tickelton/impost0r/README.md

 ========

-impost0r is a tool that lets you clone the contribution activity of another Github user to your account.
+impost0r is a tool that lets you clone the contribution activity of another GitHub user to your account.
 This is done by creating a repository with backdated commits in a way that it resembles the source user's activity a closely as possible.